 The Health Department Chest Centers provide free evaluation and treatment for Tuberculosis (TB).

 Tuberculosis services are always free to the patient.
 We do not ask about immigration status.
-See the flyer for more information on City services available to all New Yorkers.
+See the flyer (PDF) for more information on City services available to all New Yorkers.

 You must have an appointment to be seen.
 Please call the chest center you wish to visit to make an appointment.
 Please check the list below for the nearest chest center in your area.